Sho670/Python-Programming/README.md

 * **🌈 Minimalist Syntax:** Say goodbye to semicolon `;` headaches and curly brace `{}` confusion.
 * **🔋 Batteries Included:** The standard library is massive.
 Whether you need to parse JSON, send emails, or zip files, Python has a built-in module for it.
 * **🔄 Dynamic Typing:** You don't need to tell Python that a number is an integer; it’s smart enough to figure it out itself.
-* **🤝 Massive Integration:** It plays well with others.
-You can easily wrap C, C++, or Java code within Python for high-performance needs.

 ---